 No matter how far out the tide goes, all waves come crashing back to shore.
 The same is true with business cycles.

 I do not have a crystal ball and cannot tell you when the next recession will come.
 I can only guess.
-There are some early indicators that a correction looms in our not too distant future.
+There are some early indicators that a correction looms in our not-too-distant future.
 I also do know how long or how deep the next market correction will last.
-All I can say with certainty that it will happen and there will be some adverse consequences for most businesses.
+All I can say with certainty is that it will happen and there will be some adverse consequences for most businesses.

-My gut tells me that it is time for business leaders not to double down on high risk possibilities but instead to begin to take a more careful thoughtful approach.
-Don’t assume that relatively cheap debt will last forever, especially if you are vulnerable to variable interest rates.
+My gut tells me that it is not the time for business leaders to double down on high-risk possibilities, but instead to begin to take a more careful thoughtful approach.
+Don’t assume that cheap debt will last forever, especially if you are vulnerable to variable interest rates.
 Lock in your rates now if you can.
 If you are nearing your debt limits or pushing against loan covenants, it might be time to tighten things up financially to free up a bigger cushion.
 Look for enhanced opportunities to increase your margins through better pricing and increased efficiencies.
 Do what you can to limit your company’s economic exposure.

-Even though all waves do crash to shore, most of the water still returns to the ocean to once again reform in a new wave configuration at some point and time.
+Even though all waves do crash to shore, most of the water still returns to the ocean to once again reform in a new wave configuration.
+Cycles follow patterns.
 Thank goodness business leaders are a resilient group.
-The best ones practice proactive not reactive resilience.
-They navigate not just where they are now but where the ocean current is taking them.
+The best one’s practice proactive not reactive resilience.
+They don’t just navigate where they are now, but also where the ocean current is taking them.
 They position themselves to ride the waves higher and longer than anyone else but don’t operate under the illusion that any given wave will not end.
-It’s the ability to stay in the water to keep finding and surfing waves when others can’t or won’t that ultimately makes all the difference to your business.
+It’s the ability to stay in the water to keep finding and surfing waves when others can’t or won’t, that will ultimately lead to your business success.